quinrod/Cash-transfers-and-employability_Brazil/README.md

 1. Supply

-(a) BF beneciaries are still severely undereducated and thus less likely to be pro- ductive once hired;
+(a) BF beneciaries are still severely undereducated and thus less likely to be productive once hired;

 (b) Once employed, female beneciaries (majority of BF beneciaries) tend to lose or quit jobs because of opportunity costs at home (childcare and housekeeping);

 2. Demand

 (a) Jobs are being created by small, non-productive rms that tend to shut down in a few years;

 (b) Jobs are being destroyed in places with high concentration of BF beneciaries.

 3. Job Matching

-(a) BF beneciaries are newcomers to job markets, and a good match is unlikely in their rst or second job (under this hypothesis, high turnover is not necessarily negative);
+(a) BF beneciaries are newcomers to job markets, and a good match is unlikely in their first or second job (under this hypothesis, high turnover is not necessarily negative);

 (b) Beneciaries nd jobs mostly through informal social networks, and may not seek all vacancies available.

-(c) Firms are having a hard time to ll positions that require some qualication. d
+(c) Firms are having a hard time to ll positions that require some qualication.

 # Data
 -
 -